miracuse/miracuse.github.io/docs/classes/alchemist/roleplay.md

 - What does your weapon look like?
 Is it a gun?
 A crossbow?

-- Do you carry your items in a bandolier, toolbox, or backpack?
+- How do you carry your tools?
+In a bandolier?
+A toolbox?

 - What kind of armor do you wear?
 Padded clothing with pockets?
 Goggles?